viniciusvasti/my-personal-website/posts/the-biggest-challenge-i-faced-in-my-career.md

 The sales process in a physical store includes integrations with distinct external devices to:
 1. Beep product barcodes
 2. Interact with the Credit Card PIN pad to process the payment
-3. Send the invoice raw text to a small computer plugged into a printer to print the customers' invoice
+3. Send the receipt raw text to a small computer plugged into a printer to print the customers' receipt

 To solve number 1, we had to try different barcode readers from different vendors until we found one that best integrated with the React Native app,  and that had reliable hardware communication.
 We handle that using Native Modules and Java.